Age and health concerns about Joe Biden: 2024

 Liberal commentators and Democratic officials accused Hur of partisanship and of including unnecessary detail in his report.
 Dean Phillips asserted that the report "simply affirms what most Americans already know and all but handed the 2024 election to Donald Trump" if Biden were to become the Democratic presidential nominee.
 Senator Rick Scott called for Biden to be removed from the presidency under the Twenty-fifth Amendment to the U.S. Constitution, arguing that the report "does not describe someone who should be the Commander in Chief of our armed forces and the defender of American freedoms".
 The Republican-led House Judiciary Committee and House Oversight Committee issued subpoenas for the full audio recordings of Biden's interviews with Hur.
 A transcript had already been released to the committees.
 The White House withheld the recordings, accusing the Republicans of wishing to distort the audio for political gain.

 In February 2024, former Representative David Skaggs wrote that he was voting uncommitted so that Democrats could have an open convention.
-He praised Biden's accomplishments but expressed concerns about his age.
-He wrote that "He should face the political realities.
-He should step aside, as Lyndon Johnson did in March 1968, and open the race to several worthy Democrats who then would run.
+He wrote that Biden "should step aside...and open the race to several worthy Democrats who then would run.
 In that way, he can preserve the splendid legacy he has earned, and avoid the embarrassment he doesn't deserve."
-That same month, Ezra Klein made the case for an open convention so that Democrats could vote on new nominee.
+That same month, Ezra Klein made the case for an open convention so that Democrats could vote on a new nominee.

 According to a February 2024 poll, Biden's age and health were major or moderate concerns for 86% of voters, up from 76% in 2020.

 Information released by the White House about Biden's 2024 annual physical examination showed that he was in good health for a man of his age.
 Biden was on medication for non-valvular atrial fibrillation (a form of irregular heartbeat), was treated with positive airway pressure for obstructive sleep apnea, had a sensory peripheral neuropathy, and had a stiff gait due to spinal arthritis and the aftereffects of injury.

 According to another 2024 poll, most voters who had voted for Biden in 2020 said they believed he was too old to be an effective president; The New York Times noted that these concerns "cut across generations, gender, race and education".